Better Talk Now: 2004

-At age five, he developed into a high quality, if inconsistent, turf horse, especially in races run at 1 1/2 miles.
-His first two starts were not promising as he finished eighth in the John B. Connally Breeders' Cup Turf Handicap on April 10, 2004 and ninth in the Dixie Stakes on May 15.
-On June 12, he improved to finish second in the Battlefield Stakes, followed up by another second in the Bowling Green Handicap on July 17.
+At age five, he developed into a high-quality, if inconsistent, turf horse, especially in races run at 1 1/2 miles.
+His first two starts were not promising as he finished eighth in the John B. Connally Breeders' Cup Turf Handicap on April 10, 2004, and ninth in the Dixie Stakes on May 15.
+On June 12, he improved to finish second in the Battlefield Stakes, followed by another second in the Bowling Green Handicap on July 17.

 On August 14, he had a breakthrough performance in the Grade I Sword Dancer Invitational Handicap at a distance of 1 1/2 miles over a yielding turf course at Saratoga.
 The favorite, Balto Star, went to the early lead and set moderate fractions for the first mile, then was passed in the stretch by Request For Parole.
-Better Talk Now saved ground early in the race then swung wide in the stretch and accelerated rapidly, winning by 1 1/2 lengths.
+Better Talk Now saved ground early in the race, then swung wide in the stretch and accelerated rapidly, winning by 1 1/2 lengths.
 "I felt like I had a lot of horse," said Dominguez, "but once you get them out, you never know if they're going to respond.
 When I got him out, he responded so nicely."
-Better Talk Now earned a Beyer Speed Figure of 106 for the win.
+Better Talk Now earned a Beyer Speed Figure of 106.

-Better Talk Now was next entered in the Man o' War Stakes at Belmont on September 11, where he finished fourth behind Magistretti.
+He was next entered in the Man o' War Stakes at Belmont on September 11, where he finished fourth behind Magistretti.
 In part due to that loss, he was dismissed at odds of 28-1 in the Breeders' Cup Turf, held that year at Lone Star Park on October 30.
 Because of the expected heat and the tight turns of Lone Star's turf course, most European horses bypassed the event.
 The only European entry was Powerscourt, who had been disqualified after winning the Arlington Million.
 The heavy favorite was Kitten's Joy, who had won six of his seven starts during 2004 including the Secretariat Stakes and Joe Hirsch Turf Classic.